maxwellstclair/time_series_MISO_load/README.md

 ## Reproduction Instructions
 1. Open Project_3 folder: this contains all documents for the image data project.
 2. Open DATA folder: this contains instructions on how to download the image and text data from Google Drive.
+3. Open SCRIPTS folder:
+  - Documents are labeled 0-2 to indicate the order in which they were run.
+4.